remarkablemark/remarkablemark.github.io/_posts/2020/2020-05-17-writing-more.md

 - In a quiet place
 - In a noisy place

-Find the settings that is conducive to writing and condition yourself to write in them.
+Find the settings that are conducive to writing and condition yourself to write in them.

 ## Quantity over quality